Last updated on November 22nd, 2021

 Hopefully, this has given you some tools and tricks to improve your chances at success in your next early spring outing for largemouth bass.
 But really though, do you need much convincing when I’m hand delivering another excuse to head to the lake, pole in hand?
 The moral of the story is that you should pack a raincoat and get out there!

-Pre-spawn largemouth represent what can be some fast and fun fishing whether it’s for the next family fish fry, or it’s catch and release.
+Pre-spawn largemouth represent what can be some fast and fun fishing whether it’s for the next family fish fry, or catch and release.
 If you (like me in years past) aren’t starting the fishing season early enough to take part in this stage of the life cycle, you’re missing out.
 However, you make your plan of attack, having one more excuse to hang that Gone Fishin’ sign on the proverbial door is worth it!